 In a substantial supporting role we see Jack Ingram, one of those bit-part actors that turned up in almost all western serials in the thirties and forties, as well as the serials Undersea Kingdom (1936, review), Batman, 1943), The Jade Mask (1945, review) Brick Bradford, Atom Man vs. Superman, and Captain Video, Master of the Stratosphere.
 Terry Frost, as one of the Spider Lady’s henchmen, turns up in over 230 films, serials or TV shows.
 He mostly played uncredited bit parts or small roles, as he did in the serials Batman, Captain America (1945), Bruce Gentry, Atom Man vs. Superman, Mysterious Island, Captain Video, Master of the Stratosphere and The Lost Planet.
 He turned up in The Monster Maker in 1944 (review), and in an uncredited role as a policeman in The Creature with the Atom Brain (review) in 1955, appeared on the Adventures of Superman in 1957 and in the TV show Science Fiction Theatre as Deputy Terry in the episode Killer Tree in 1957.
 Comedian Doodles Weaver turns up in a cameo in one episode.

 Cinematographer Ira H. Morgan is best known for filming serials and B movies, but is, slightly surprisingly, credited for filming the Charlie Chaplin classic Modern Times (1936).
 Art director Paul Palmentola designed his first sci-fi film, The Monster Maker, in 1944, and later moved on to serial making, designing sets for Brick Bradford, Bruce Gentry, Batman and Robin, Atom Man vs. Superman, Mysterious Island (1952), Captain Video, Master of the Stratosphere and The Lost Planet.
-He then turned to films like It Came from Beneath the Sea (review), Creature with the Atom Brain (both 1955), Earth vs. The Flying Saucers (1956), and last but not least The Giant Claw (1957).
+He then turned to films like It Came from Beneath the Sea (review), Creature with the Atom Brain (both 1955), Earth vs. The Flying Saucers (1956, review), and last but not least The Giant Claw (1957).

 Superman.
 1948, USA.
 Directed by Spencer Gordon Bennett and Thomas Carr.
 Based on characters created by Joe Shuster and Jerry Siegel.
 Starring: Kirk Alyn, Noel Neill, Tommy Bond, Carol Forman, George Meeker, Jack Ingram, Pierre Watkin, Terry Frost, Charles King, Charles Quigley, Herbert Rawlinson, Forrest Taylor, Stephen Carr, Rusty Wescoatt, Frank Hagney, I. Stanford Jolley, Nelson Leigh, Doodles Weaver.
 Cinematography: Ira H. Morgan.
 Editing: Earl Turner.
 Art direction: Paul Palmentola.
 Set decoration: Sidney Clifford.
 Special effects: Howard Swift.
 Musical director: Mischa Bakaleinikoff.
 Produced by Sam Katzman for Columbia Pictures.